Documentation

 • Ejentum operates at the prompt level, not the model level.
 It does not modify model weights, activations, or fine-tuning.
 It structures the prompt in ways that measurably improve reasoning output.

 • Retrieval precision depends on query quality.
 Highly ambiguous or very short queries may not retrieve the optimal ability.
-Query specificity directly impacts retrieval quality. send the full task description, not a summary.
+Query specificity directly impacts retrieval quality: send the full task description, not a summary.

 • Suppression is not absolute constraint enforcement.
 The model is steered toward avoiding specific failure modes, but LLMs are probabilistic systems.
 Suppression reduces failure rates significantly; it does not guarantee zero failures.